Pakistan army starts North Waziristan ground offensive

 Hafiz Gul Bahadur, a powerful militant leader in Pakistan’s North Waziristan border region, criticized the offensive and told Reuters the council of militant groups he heads was meeting to decide to suspend the 2007 peace deal.

-Additional reporting By Haji Mujtaba in Miranshah and Saud Mehsud in Dera Ismail Khan; Editing by Maria Golovnina and Andrew Heavens
+Additional reporting By Haji Mujtaba in Miranshah; Editing by Maria Golovnina and Miral Fahmy